 To be eligible for certification in Internal Medicine through the Board of Certification in Internal Medicine (BCIM), the applicant must:

-- Hold a valid and unrestricted license to practice medicine in the United States or its territories or in Canada and submit copies of all licenses.
-License(s) must include date of expiration.
+- Hold a valid and unrestricted license to practice medicine in the United States, U.S. territories or Canada.

-- Submit current curriculum vitae which includes medical school experiences and degrees earned in chronological order.
+- Submit current curriculum vitae which includes medical school, degrees earned, and work experience, in chronological order.